erkston/lobby-bot/README.md

 - LobbyRole - The Role name the bot should use to alert people once the lobby is full
 - LobbyThreshold - The number of players the bot should wait for before sending discord pings.
 This is total players including any already on the server
 - LobbyRestartThreshold - The bot will wait until the number of players on the server falls below this number to reset and start a new discord lobby
-- NAservers - List of servers to check, can be any number of servers as long as the syntax is preserved.
+- Servers - List of servers to check, can be any number of servers as long as the syntax is preserved.
 - ReactionEmojis and ReactionIntervals - These are used for the reactions on the lobby message that users will click to join the lobby.
 There can be any number of each, so long as each emoji has a corresponding time interval.
 From top to bottom in the config they will appear in discord left to right.
 Time intervals must have units attached (30s, 45m, 5h, etc)